F1 Manager (video game series): Reception

 All three games in the series received "generally favorable" reviews according to review aggregator Metacritic, but they underperformed commercially.
 F1 Manager 2022 sold around 600,000 copies as of January 2023, and F1 Manager 2023 also underperformed.
 This did not meet Frontier's expection, and the company's share price dropped by forty percent.
 This also contributed to layoffs at Frontier Foundry, Frontier's publishing operations, in an organisational review.
 In response to the series' underperformance, the next entry, F1 Manager 2024, was priced lower in comparison to Codemasters' F1 24.

+Aggregate review scores As of June 2025.